opengdpr/OpenDSR/specification.md

 ### 5.3.
 Identity Object

-An OpenGDPR request **MAY** contain one or more Identity objects used to fulfill the request.
+An OpenCompliance request **MAY** contain one or more Identity objects used to fulfill the request.
 The identity object is **REQUIRED** unless identities are present in an extension object, see section 7.1.2 An Identity object contains the following properties:

 - `identity_type`